 - Upper GI

 Abstracts will not be accepted by e-mail or fax.
-All abstracts should be submitted and posted according to the format and instructions described above no later than the deadline 14 February 2018 at midnight (23:59:59 CET).
+All abstracts should be submitted and posted according to the format and instructions described above no later than the deadline being 31 January 2019 at midnight (23:59:59 CET).

-Free papers are allocated 8 minutes presentation time followed by a discussion period of 2 minutes.
-Case report papers are allocated a presentation time of 7 minutes followed by a discussion period of 3 minutes.
+Free papers are allocated 6 minutes presentation time followed by a discussion period of 2 minutes.
 Please note that only data projection will be available; videos need to be submitted through a separate track.

 FREE PAPER AND CASE REPORT - POSTER SESSIONS

-After review by the scientific committee, some papers might be held for the poster sessions.
+After review by the scientific committee, some free papers might be withheld for the poster sessions.
 Case report submissions will be considered for poster presentation only.
-During the conference, a ‘best poster session’ will be held where the best 10 posters are given the opportunity for a short oral defense presentation with a 3-slide-powerpoint (excluding the poster itself) during a 3 minute presentation.
+During the conference, a ‘best poster session’ will be held where the best 15posters are given the opportunity for a short oral defense presentation with a 3-slide-powerpoint (excluding the poster itself) during a 3 minute presentation

 FREE VIDEO SESSIONS